thinkshout/registration_commerce/README.txt

 specifically by allowing a Commerce transaction to be attached to a Registration workflow.

-Registration Commerce is sort of the inverse of the Commerce Registration module, which wants to attach a Registration to a Commerce Product, requiring a commerce transaction to be started before a Registration can be created.
+Registration Commerce is an inverted version of the Commerce Registration module, which wants to attach a Registration to a Commerce Product, requiring a Commerce transaction to be started before a Registration can be created.
 This module takes a different approach, allowing Registrations in specified states to be "paid" by triggering creation of a line item in a user's cart.
-Once paid, a rule can be triggered to update the status of the original Registration.
+Once paid, a Rule can be used to update the status of the original Registration.

 # Requirements
 Registration Commerce requires Registration and Commerce modules be installed.